HISTORY OF THE ARLINGTON THEATRE

-In the early 1930s, Fox West Coast Theatres wanted to build a movie theatre in Santa Barbara to compete with the Granada Theatre, owned by Warner Bros.
+In the late 1920's, Fox West Coast Theatres wanted to build a movie theatre in Santa Barbara to compete with the Granada Theatre, owned by Warner Bros.
 The resultant Fox theatre was named for – and built on the site of – the Arlington Hotel, which suffered catastrophic damage in a major earthquake (estimated at ~6.5M) on 29th June 1925.
 While officially called the Fox Arlington Theatre, everyone knew the new movie palace as just “The Fox”.
 Local architects William Edwards and Joseph Plunkett designed the theatre, and the interior was decorated by the Los Angeles-based Robert E. Power Studios.
 The building was transferred to investors The Arlington Corporation of California, Ltd and Fox West Coast took out a 25-year lease.

 The theatre has a relatively small lobby, however the building is set half a block back from the street with an outdoor covered lobby (“the Paseo”) providing lobby and circulation space.
 Other theatres of the time which were built with these “courtyard” lobbies were Grauman’s Egyptian Theatre and Chinese Theatre in Hollywood, the Fox Fullerton (all designed by the architectural firm of Meyer & Holler and completed in 1922, 1927, and 1925 respectively), the Pasadena Playhouse and the Alex Theatre (both completed 1925), and the Geffen Playhouse (completed 1929 as a masonic lodge).
 The Arlington is the only one of these theatres to have a covered exterior lobby, the sidewalls being open with large Spanish arches.
 In the center of the Paseo is a tiled fountain as would have been found in smaller Spanish villas of the time.